 Most significantly, attribution science may influence the framework and operationalization of the newly minted Loss and Damage Fund.
-After agreeing to create the Fund in 2022, negotiators are currently in the process of designing its structure and mechanisms.82 In 2023, the parties approved the Fund's governing instrument; however, they have not yet determined how the Fund will distribute resources.
-Attribution science can play a role in shaping this nascent Fund, Attribution science can help the Fund and recipient countries identify and estimate aggregate losses from climate change.

-guiding decisions about how to design funding mechanisms, the operation of those mechanisms, and the downstream distribution of funding in developing countries.
+After agreeing to create the Fund in 2022, negotiators are currently in the process of designing its structure and mechanisms.
+82 In 2023, the parties approved the Fund's governing instrument; however, they have not yet determined how the Fund will distribute resources.
+Attribution science can play a role in shaping this nascent Fund, guiding decisions about how to design funding mechanisms, the operation of those mechanisms, and the downstream distribution of funding in developing countries.